 What is an MCA Loan?

-Financial services companies that provide merchant cash advance funds are called merchant cash advance companies or merchant cash advance funders.
-While they’re sometimes called an “MCA loan,” the structure is not a loan in the traditional sense.
+Financial services companies that provide merchant cash advance funds are commonly referred to as merchant cash advance companies or merchant cash advance funders.
+While they’re sometimes referred to as an “MCA loan,” the structure is not a traditional loan.
+You may also see MCAs listed as a business cash advance.

 Since repayment comes from your business’s revenue, MCA companies are much more lenient about credit scores and time in business.
+MCA providers focus on business performance metrics, such as sales volume and cash flow, rather than relying solely on credit scores or collateral.
 They’re usually available if you don’t have business credit or a less-than-perfect credit score.

 How does a Merchant Cash Advance work?